 I chose to build my family through foster adoption.
 Sometimes people ask how I knew this was the right choice for me and the answer that comes easiest is this one: I chose foster adoption because my daughter was in foster care.

 Of course, I didn’t always know this.
 Though, to be honest, it’s hard to remember a time when I didn’t.
 After attending the first informational meeting about foster care and adoption in my county, I knew that this was the path that I wanted to pursue.
-When I told the people closest to me that I was planning to build my family through foster adoption, I got the distinct impression that I was the last one to figure this out.
+When I told the people closest to me that I was planning to build my family through foster adoption, I got a distinct impression that I was the last one to figure this out.

 It just fit my values, my passions, and my lifestyle.
 When people tell me that they are considering adoption, I often tell them that when the time and situation are right, they will “just know.”
 And honestly, this is how it happened for me.
 My daughter was not an infant at the time, so in a very deliberate way, she and I chose to love each other.
 We chose to become family.
 I almost feel like foster adoption chose me as much as I chose it.